jotego/jtcores/cores/simson/ver/game/scenes/17/README.md

 will not be overwritten because old sprites take priority in this game

-It is hard to make the logic go faster because the pixel draw process requires two clock cycles, precisely because of the old-sprite priority setting
+It is hard to make the logic go faster because the pixel draw process requires two clock cycles, precisely because of the old-sprite priority setting.

+There are 8us of margin in simulation since the end of